Robert Lundy

-Robert Lundy (died 1717) was a Scottish army officer best known for serving as Governor of Londonderry during the early stages of the Siege of Derry.
+Robert Lundie (more commonly known as Robert Lundy; died 1717) was a Scottish army officer best known for serving as Governor of Derry during the early stages of the Siege of Derry.

-Lundy is reviled in Ulster loyalism as a traitor to this day, and his name has become a byword for "traitor" among unionists and loyalists.
+Lundy is reviled in Ulster loyalism as a traitor and his name has become a byword for "traitor" among unionists and loyalists.

 Early career

 Lundy was born in Dumbarton and raised in the Church of Scotland.
 He pursued a military career, serving in the Earl of Dumbarton's regiment in the French Army of Louis XIV.
 He had risen to the rank of captain when the regiment returned to Scotland in 1678 where it was renamed the Royal Scots.
 Lundy continued to serve with the regiment when it was sent out to reinforce the Tangier Garrison.
 In October 1680 he was wounded during a battle with the local Moroccan forces during the Great Siege of Tangier.

 He married an Irish wife, Martha Davies, whose father, Rowland Davies, later became the Dean of Cork, and through her family connections Lundy was able to secure promotion to lieutenant colonel in the Royal Irish Army.
 In 1688 he was at Dublin in the regiment of Viscount Mountjoy.